Imanity-Software/documentation/docs/commissions/pricing.md

 It's for **reference only**, and the actual price may vary depending on the features you requested.
 But you can use this as a reference to estimate the price for your order.

+If the service you looking for is not listed below, please contact us via [Discord](https://go.imanity.dev/discord)!

 | Service          | Small | Medium | Large |
 |------------------|-------|--------|-------|
 | Minecraft Plugin | 10$+  | 60$+   | 150$+ |